-Information and events for medical students and doctors interested in psychiatry and mental health
+Information and events for medical students and doctors interested in psychiatry and mental health.

 Specialise in the mind

-- invitations to participate in RANZCP awards, prizes and grants around promotion, research or advocacy in mental health
+- invitations to participate in RANZCP awards, prizes and grants around promotion, research or advocacy in mental health;

 Who can join?

-To join the PIF, you should:
+To join the PIF, you must:

 - be enrolled in an undergraduate or graduate medical course approved by an Australian or New Zealand medical school accredited by the Australian Medical Council or Medical Council of New Zealand, or

-- be registered as a medical practitioner with the Australian Health Practitioner Regulation Agency or the Medical Council of New Zealand
+- be registered as a medical practitioner with the Australian Health Practitioner Regulation Agency or the Medical Council of New Zealand.

 - not be, or have previously been, a RANZCP Fellow, trainee, non-RANZCP psychiatrist or an international medical graduate on the pathway to RANZCP Fellowship.

-News and opportunities for PIF members
+Opportunities for PIF members

 PIF members can apply for a range of opportunities to help them learn more about mental health and psychiatry.